Ms2iSi7-Groupe-E/AlterPlanning/src/main/alter-app-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

-## Requierement
+## Requirement

-!!!!
-TSLint is used for this project so a plugin for your favorite IDE is required to show you your errors. !!!!
+**ATTENTION** TSLint is used for this project so a plugin for your favorite IDE is required to show you your errors. !!!!

 ## Development server